Cape Town Cycle Tour

-The Cape Town Cycle Tour is an annual cycle race hosted in Cape Town, South Africa, usually 109 km long.
+The Cape Town Cycle Tour, formerly known as the Cape Argus Cycle Tour, is an annual cycle race hosted in Cape Town, South Africa, usually 109 km long.
 It is the first event outside Europe to be included in the Union Cycliste Internationale's Golden Bike Series.

 South Africa hosts some of the largest, by the number of entrants, sporting events in the world with three being the largest of their type.
-The Cape Town Cycle Tour, with as many as 35 000 cyclists taking part, is the world's largest individually timed cycle race.
+The Cape Town Cycle Tour, with as many as 35,000 cyclists taking part, is the world's largest individually timed cycle race.
 The other two are the world's largest ultra-marathon running event, the Comrades Marathon, and the world's largest open water swim, the Midmar Mile.

 The Cycle Tour formed the last leg of the Giro del Capo, a multi-stage race for professional and leading registered riders which was last run in 2010.

 It is traditionally staged on the second Sunday of March and has enjoyed well-known competitors such as Miguel Indurain, Jan Ulrich, Matt Damon, Helen Zille and Lance Armstrong.

 Route

 In recent years the race has usually followed a scenic 109 km circular route from Cape Town down the Cape Peninsula and back.
 The race starts at the Grand Parade in Cape Town.
 It then follows a short section of the N2 called Nelson Mandela Boulevard, then the M3 to Muizenberg, and then Main Road along the False Bay coast to Simon's Town and Smitswinkel Bay.
 The route then crosses the peninsula in a westerly direction, past the entrance to Cape of Good Hope section of the Table Mountain National Park (within which Cape Point is situated).
-It then heads north along the Atlantic coast through Scarborough, Kommetjie, Noordhoek, Chapmans Peak, Hout Bay over Suikerbossie hill to Camps Bay and ends next to the Cape Town Stadium in Green Point.
+It then heads north along the Atlantic coast through Scarborough, Kommetjie, Noordhoek, Chapman's Peak, Hout Bay over Suikerbossie Hill to Camps Bay and ends next to the Cape Town Stadium in Green Point.

 In 2009 and 2010, as well as during previous years until 1999 the race had followed slightly different routes, between 104 km and 110 km in length – see the table below.